Sideshow Surrealism

 LOGLINE

-Sideshow Surrealism blends the faded remnants of the Victorian Era in the Bay Area (1850s) with the bold, fast-paced style, slang, and attitude of the present.
-It creates a collision of meanings in the term "sideshow" — from its origins as a circus attraction filled with clowns and acrobats to its present-day form: a wild street spectacle of cars, crowds, and flashing lights.
+Sideshow blends the remnants of the Victorian Era in the Bay Area (1850s) with the bold, fast-paced style and attitude of the present.
+It creates a collision of meanings in the term "sideshow" — from its origins as a circus attraction filled with clowns and acrobats to its present-day form: a wild street spectacle of souped up muscle cars, crowds, and constant documentation through the cameras in everyone’s pockets.

 SYNOPSIS